-My aim as an African-American believer is to lead the way in gospel centered reconciliation.
+I believe bringing awareness of minority core concerns is important for the witness of the gospel.
 I recognize the limitations of Caucasian Christians who desire to pursue this gospel work, and I also recognize that without willing and intentional action, the gap between our worlds will grow bigger.
-If we truly believe the glory of Christ is displayed in all the people groups & nations, then we must seek to reconcile with them.
+If we truly believe the glory of Christ is displayed in all the people groups & nations, then we must seek to be reconciled with them.
 “Black History Month” may be over (officially at least), but will the conversation stop here?
 What are you willing to do to continue pursuing this gospel work?

 If you have followed me this month and listened with the intent to understand minority perspectives, thank you for bearing “one another’s burdens, and thereby fulfill the law of Christ” (Gal 6:2).
 Happy African-American History Month!